-7. Items Regarding Employees Who Are to Assist with the Duties of the Company's Audit and Supervisory Committee

-The Company's Audit and Supervisory Committee members have the authority to instruct Audit and Supervisory Committee Office employees on items necessary to activities of the Audit and Supervisory Committee.
-In addition, Audit and Supervisory Committee Office employees will not receive guidance from directors (excluding directors who are Audit and Supervisory Committee members) or others with regard to those instructions.

-8. Systems for Reporting to Audit and Supervisory Committee by Company and Group Company Directors and Employees

-The Company ensures a system for Company and Group company directors, corporate officers, and employees to promptly report conduct to Audit and Supervisory Committee that may be in violation of laws, etc., or behavior that will have a major impact on the Company or Group companies.
+- 7. Items Regarding Employees Who Are to Assist with the Duties of the Company's Audit and Supervisory Committee The Company's Audit and Supervisory Committee members have the authority to instruct Audit and Supervisory Committee Office employees on items necessary to activities of the Audit and Supervisory Committee.
+In addition, Audit and Supervisory Committee Office employees will not receive guidance from directors (excluding directors who are Audit and Supervisory Committee members) or others with regard to those instructions. - 8.
+Systems for Reporting to Audit and Supervisory Committee by Company and Group Company Directors and Employees corporate officers, and employees to promptly report conduct to Audit and Supervisory Committee that may be in violation of laws, etc., or behavior that will have a major impact on the Company or Group companies.
 Moreover, the contents of messages regarding the implementation status of internal audits and other items from the Corporate Ethics Hotline are regularly reported to Audit and Supervisory Committee, as stipulated by law.